 As a result of unforeseen changes to our community and our world, we will be adjusting some of our fall 2020 admissions.
 This includes the program at the Palm Desert Campus and the undergraduate minor in Counseling and Social Change.
-Unfortunately, both programs will be on hold for the time being.
-We will continue to hold our program on the main campus, in both school counseling and professional counseling, for fall 2020 and are accepting applications until April 21, 2020.
+Unfortunately, both programs are on hold for the time being.
+We hope to have both programs started for fall 2021.

 We trust and hope that these are short term measures and we will be in a position to share better news soon.